corbado/javascript/packages/react/README.md

 ## Overview

 The `@corbado/react` package provides a comprehensive solution for integrating passkey-based authentication in React applications.
-It simplifies the process of managing authentication states and user sessions with easy-to-use hooks and components.
+It simplifies the process of managing authentication states and user sessions with easy-to-use hooks and UI components.

 ---